 Our comprehensive, multi-purpose dementia campus will support patients, their caregivers, healthcare providers, students, volunteers, neighbors and the community.
 As one of the top ten states with elderly populations, Arizona’s fourth leading cause of death is Alzheimer’s and other dementias.
 By 2025, more than 200,000 Arizonans will have Alzheimer’s —increasing by more than half from today.

-- A 10-bed dementia Inpatient Care Home for people with advanced disease on hospice.
+- The 10-bed dementia Hospice Inpatient Home serves people with advanced disease who are receiving hospice care.

-- A 12-bed Assisted Living Home for people with mild, moderate or advanced dementia, many with behavioral issues, who may or may not be on hospice.
+- The 12-bed Assisted Living Home is for people with mild and moderate dementia, who may or may not be on hospice.

 Please call or email if you would like to visit the campus, located at 3811 N. 44th St. in Phoenix.

 You may also visit our Dementia Care and Education Campus website